mathworks-ref-arch/matlab-web-app-server-on-aws/releases/R2025a/README.md

 | `3389`, `22` | Required for Remote Desktop and Secure Connection functionality.
 This can be used for troubleshooting and debugging MATLAB Web App Server. |

 ### Ensure connectivity in an existing VPC
-To enable effective operation of the MATLAB Web App Server Lambda functions within an existing Virtual Private Cloud (VPC), you must configure connectivity based on whether the subnet has a public or private IP address.
+To enable effective operation of the MATLAB Web App Server Lambda functions within an existing Virtual Private Cloud (VPC), you must configure connectivity based on whether the subnet is public or private.

 #### Use public NAT gateway in a private subnet
 If are using an existing VPC and deploying in a private subnet, consider using a public NAT gateway to ensure that the Lambda functions can communicate efficiently and securely within your VPC.
 For more information, see [NAT gateways](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html) in the AWS documentation.